 Ronald F. Boisvert (b.
-1951 in Manchester, New Hampshire) leads the Mathematical and Computational Sciences Division of the NIST Information Technology Laboratory.
-He is also Information Technology Editor for the DLMF Project.
+1951 in Manchester, New Hampshire) leads the Applied and Computational Mathematics Division of the NIST Information Technology Laboratory.
+He is also Editor at Large for the DLMF Project.

 Boisvert received a Ph.D. in computer science from Purdue University in 1979 and has been at NIST since then.
 His research interests include numerical solution of partial differential equations, mathematical software, and information services that support computational science.